manucalop/gios/docs/index.md

 - Use the same interface across different solvers.
 - Perform zero-copy solver data manipulation.

-As a result, this library is highly suitable for embedded applications such as Model Predictive Control. (e.g https://arxiv.org/abs/2001.08012)
+As a result, this library is highly suitable for embedded applications such as Model Predictive Control ([paper](https://arxiv.org/abs/2001.08012)).

 ## Supported Solvers